microsounds/atelier/readme.md

 	* _You will be kicked from `tty1` if X exits with a non-zero exit code._

 # Notes
-* `git root` is an alias for working with bare repo `~/Git/atelier` with your home directory as the work-tree.
+* `git root` is an alias for working with bare repo `~/Git/atelier` with the work-tree set to the home directory.
 	* Absolute filenames can be tracked if the work-tree is set to filesystem root.
 	* Do _**NOT**_ track files that require root permissions unless you want to be root for every checkout and pull.

 # Comforts